-Selenium: Selenium is one the MOST IMPORTANT when it comes to healthy thyroid function!
-It is incorporated into key enzymes involved in several metabolic pathways implicated in thyroid hormone metabolism; additionally, it plays an antioxidant role in the regulation of the immune system.
-There are strong links between selenium deficiencies and auto-immune thyroid problems (48, 49).
+Selenium: Selenium is one the MOST IMPORTANT nutrients when it comes to healthy thyroid function!
+It is incorporated into key enzymes involved in several metabolic pathways implicated in thyroid hormone metabolism.
+Additionally, it plays an antioxidant role in the regulation of the immune system.
+There are strong links between selenium deficiencies and autoimmune thyroid problems (48, 49).

 It has been hypothesized that these compounds activate a complex defense system that maintains normal thyroid function by protecting the gland from both hydrogen peroxide (H2O2), produced by thyrocytes and oxidative stress.
 This is the major cofactor for the key thyroid enzyme 5’deiodinase which is what converts T4 into T3.
 5’deoidinase also degrades the inactive rT3.

 Studies have indicated that individuals with lower selenium levels are at higher risk for low T3 (50).
 Selenium has been shown to reduce rT3 levels and improve active T3 status (51).
 It also reduces anti-thyroid antibody formation (52).
 Be sure to get selenomethionine which is the most effective form of selenium for reducing antibody formation and improving thyroid function.

 Zinc: Low zinc status has been shown to compromise T3 production.
 Zinc plays an important role in immune modulation which may reduce thyroid antibodies (53).
 Additionally, it is a key player in 5’deiodinase activity.